Daihatsu Gran Max: Japan

 Since February 2008, the Gran Max has been exported to Japan where it was firstly sold as the Toyota LiteAce/TownAce, which is positioned below the HiAce.
 With the facelifted model released in 2020, the LiteAce-badged model was discontinued due to integration of Japanese Toyota dealers.
 At the same time, Daihatsu started selling the vehicle in Japan as the Gran Max, slotting it above the Hijet kei vehicles.
 It is the first captive import product in the Japanese Daihatsu lineup.
 It is also exported to Japan under Mazda brand as the Bongo, which replaced the previous Mazda-built models.
 These models are offered with optional collision avoidance system marketed as Smart Assist.

 Taiwan

 The Town Ace pickup was launched for pre-sale in Taiwan in November 2021, and has been assembled locally by Kuozui Motors in Guanyin.
 Deliveries started in February 2022.
 The top grade is available with collision avoidance system marketed as Toyota Safety Sense.
 In October 2022, the company started to take pre-orders for the van model.

 Philippines

-In the Philippines, the Lite Ace was launched on 15 July 2022 with the 1.5-litre 2NR-VE engine and a 5-speed manual transmission.
+In the Philippines, the Lite Ace was launched on 15 July 2022 with the 1.5-litre 2NR-VE engine and a 5-speed manual transmission only.
 It is available in Pickup, Panel Van, FX Utility Van and Cargo Aluminum Van models (the latter two were added in August 2022).